 Funding and Accountability

-We receive very limited funding from the State* which is expected to total 5% of our income in 2016.
+We receive very limited funding from the State (less than 5% of our total income in 2016).

 What we do to ensure your funds are used well